wander1ust/sperax-docs-ui/README.md

 <br/>

-## 📜 Disclaimer
+## Disclaimer

 By accessing and accepting this project submission, you agree that you have read and understand the terms below.

 The core template (backbone) of this project is powered by a third party open source software provider (Facebook™), and is used, modified, and published with permission under the [MIT license](https://github.com/facebook/docusaurus/blob/main/LICENSE).
 JPG images in `static/img` are Unsplash photos, which are free to download, use, modify, and distribute under the [Unsplash license](https://unsplash.com/license).
 The name, "Sperax", along with the Sperax blockchain company logo (retrieved from the company's website) are used strictly in accordance with the guidelines, only within the context of the hackathon.

-This project was created with the sole purpose of submitting to a hackathon or contest.
+This project was created with the sole purpose of submitting to the 'Sperax USD Docs Navigation UI' contest.
 Parts of this code were authored and refactored by a non-developer whose knowledge on web dev and React.js is limited to a [React crash course video](https://youtube.com/watch?v=sBws8MSXN7A), an unhealthy amount of DuckDuckGo-ing, and random trial & error.
 This explains the difficult to decipher spaghetti code that is ~~potentially~~ likely riddled with bugs and inefficient algos.
 A list of known bugs are documented in `bugs.txt`.
 Any file containing code written by the author is marked with a red octagonal stop sign emoji 🛑 at the top as fair warning.
 Accept or use at your own risk and discretion.

+__

-TL;DR Please don't come after me! ☮️🧘🏻‍♀️🙏
+**TL;DR** &nbsp; Please don't come after me! ☮️🧘🏻‍♀️🙏

 <br />